 Yet, even in those difficult moments, Hanks is confident he’s where God wants him.
 Besides his often-difficult career, the Cedarville graduate is also married, a new father to a very hands-on eight-month-old, and serving in his hometown church in Charleston, West Virginia.

 While at Cedarville, Hanks studied English literature, a choice that offered him versatility for graduate school.
 He’s quick to credit the outstanding education, solid Bible training and fresh perspective he gained during his four years at the University.
 After graduating, he went on to earn his Juris Doctorate at West Virginia University College of Law, where he figured out early on that he wanted to be a federal prosecutor.
-Then, while interning, Hanks met his soon-to-be wife, Angela, who also practiced law as a state prosecutor.
+Then, while interning, Hanks met his wife, Angela, who also practiced law as a state prosecutor.
 She’s now a stay-at-home mom to their son, Charlie.

 After working two years as the assistant prosecuting attorney for Kanawha County, West Virginia, Hanks applied at the U.S. attorney’s office.
 Today, he prosecutes violations of federal criminal laws related to narcotics and organized crime, such as drug trafficking, firearms, money laundering and organized criminal enterprises.
 He’s actively involved with all aspects of a case, from the investigation with federal agencies and local law enforcement/drug task forces to the trial and any appellate actions.